 Research in the Social Diversity Lab addresses the emotional, social, and behavioural implications of belonging to marginalized and/or stigmatized groups.
 In particular, we are concerned with how these factors undermine health and wellness, including an assessment of the biological mechanisms.
 We also look to understand the strengths and resources groups provide that can protect the health of group members.
 Our research addresses these issues from four perspectives, including:

 Members of groups that are marginalized by the rest of society are the target of prejudice and discrimination that can have severe consequences on health.
 But these groups can also be the most vocal in expressing their pride (e.g., gay pride), and this can serve a protective function.
-We have conducted research looking at how members of religious groups, women, Aboriginal peoples, refugees, and individuals who have been diagnosed with mental illness deal with stigma and discrimination, and the implications for biological stress reactions that contribute to health and illness.
+We have conducted research looking at how members of religious groups, women, Indigenous Peoples, refugees, and individuals who have been diagnosed with mental illness deal with stigma and discrimination, and the implications for biological and psychosocial stress reactions that contribute to health and illness.

 Groups often comprise a diverse constituency.
 For example, women come from different ethnic groups, religions, sexual orientations, and political ideologies.
 How then does a group come to view itself as a group, and achieve solidarity to take action?
 Resolution of these differences is important to being able to build a sense of community that serves as an effective resilience factor, and for changing the status quo.
 In our research, we try to understand how group members overcome their differences to build a common vision and healthy community.